Self Storage Contracts: Everything You Need to Know

 If a tenant fails to pay rent or breaches the agreement, nearly of the contents in storage can be sold to satisfy the remaining balance owed.
 Certain owners may also respond with collection proceedings.
 You should add a provision that would allow you to terminate within a given time, as prescribed by state law.

 You should also list when a tenant can have access to his or her unit.
 The time limitations will depend on your discretion, but you should establish hours that restrict people from living in the unit.
 You may also mention how the unit should be used.
-For instance, you may permit the use of a unit as a business if you grant them permission to use power on the premises.
-Tenants may also need to make special requests, such keeping refrigerators on.
+For instance, you may permit the use of a unit as a business if you permit them to use power on the premises.
+Tenants may also need to make special requests, such as keeping refrigerators on.

 When it comes to liability, you should encourage renters to get some form of insurance to protect possessions and release your business of any liability in the event of injury, loss, or damage.
 You should ask an attorney to draft a clause that covers your business legally.
-You should also end the clause with a sentence that stresses, “By initialing here, you acknowledge that you have read, fully understand and agree to this provision.”
+You should also end the clause with a sentence that stresses, “By initialling here, you acknowledge that you have read, fully understand and agree to this provision.”
 You would then follow with a line where the client would place his or her initials.

 Your lease should also mention multiple statements on reminding tenants that they are storing items at his or her own risk.
-Further, mention that your facility does not provide security or protect items, and that certain items on the facility are not designed to protect the unit or clients.
+Further, mention that your facility does not provide security or protect items and that certain items on the facility are not designed to protect the unit or clients.
 Such items would include:

-Stress that such items are in place for the sake of employees and the facility, and that your business cannot personally guarantee security.
+Stress that such items are in place for the sake of employees and the facility and that your business cannot personally guarantee security.